schteppe/cannon.js/examples/README.markdown

-# Examples / How to render a Cannon.js scene
+# How to render a Cannon.js scene

+You've learnt how to render really cool 3D in the browser, and now you want your mesh to move.
+You add your favorite physics engine (cannon.js) to your project, and then... what?

-These examples demonstrates how to visualize a Cannon.js physics scene using commonly used 3D libraries.
+These examples demonstrates how to render a Cannon.js physics scene using commonly used 3D libraries.
+The main problem is to make a mesh move according to a ```CANNON.RigidBody``` by synchronizing coordinates (position and orientation).

 If you are looking for more in-depth examples on how to use Cannon.js, go to the [demos](https://github.com/schteppe/cannon.js/tree/master/demos) instead.

 ### Three.js